bv216/ada2017/ADA2017-Project/README.md

 # A list of internal milestones up until project milestone 2
 We are planning meeting every week for 3 hours to comment our individual progress and check the project.
-While working on it individually contacting using Mattermost.
+While working on it individually contacting by Mattermost.
 Our calendar is going to be the following:
   > **Week 1**: Exploratory analysis of data.
 Starting notebook with dataframes and fixing data.